tobealive/docs/docs/concepts/sum-types.md

 The `|` lists the types that the sum type will consist of.

-Now let's try to use it:
+Now let us try to use it:

 ```v play
 type Width = int | string